Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style.md

 You can't take the same Fighting Style option more than once, even if you get to choose again.

-## 2024 Player's Handbook Fighting Style
+## PHB'24 Fighting Style

-These feat are included within 2024 Player's Handbook.
+These feat are included within PHB'24.

 ---